8 Standard Bedroom Window Sizes and Their Uses

 Minimum window size

 To be able to be considered a bedroom, a room should have a minimum of one window.
-Recent design and architectural trends gave rise to more oversized openings than usual, but some still opt for smaller windows.
+Recent design and architectural trends gave rise to more oversized openings than usual, but some still opt for smaller openings.

 The minimum standard bedroom window size is 24 inches by 36 inches.
 Many older houses still use this dimension.

-Building codes provide requirements for bedroom windows.
+Building codes provide requirements for bedroom openings.
 Generally, it is the same from state to state.
 A bedroom should allocate 8 percent of its floor area to a window.
 In addition, it is required to be able to open halfway.

-Bedroom Egress Window Size
+Bedroom Egress Window Measurements

 Egress window size